orangeduck/Cello-Website/pages/documentation_containers.md

 Containers
 ----------

 Containers are data structures which actually contain objects.
 They allocating memory for them and deallocating memory on destruction.
-The primary example of this is `Array`, a dynamically resizable sequence of one type of Object.
+The primary example of this is `Array`, a dynamically resizeable sequence of one type of Object.

 Because these containers must allocate and deallocate space (calling deconstructors), they can only work on a single type which must be specified at creation.

-    var x = new(Array, Int, 0);
+    var x = new(Array, Int);
     push(x, $(Int, 32));
     push(x, $(Int, 6));